I’m Tired of Being Right

 I couldn’t look at my Twitter feed today.

 I stumbled into my office still wiping sleep from my eyes, still trying to remember how to walk, post-unconsciousness.
 I dropped myself into a chair and sorted out in my head what I needed to accomplish.
 But my brain hadn’t quite caught up to my ambition yet.
 It was telling me I should be happy it got me to the chair, and that I should let it be for at least another five minutes out of respect.
 So I called up Twitter.
 But I couldn’t move past the first two tweets.
-I realized how tired I am of some religious stuff.

 The first thing I’m bored of is other Christians telling me what to think.
 Every Christian has an opinion on God’s opinion.
 You want to know what Christians think God thinks about anything?
 Google it.
-Cremation, money, your sex life, dating, and even your diet.
+Cremation, money, your sex life, dating, politics, science, and even your diet.
 And few of them agree.
 I mean, there are three views on hell, five views on sanctification, four views on justification… It’s not that I’m not interested in these topics.
 I really am, actually.
-It’s that almost all of these guys tell me I’m a heretic if I don’t see their view as the plain reading of Scripture.
+It’s that almost all of these guys tell me I’m a heretic if I don’t see their view as the “plain reading of Scripture”.
 It makes me want to give them a plain view of my butt (but that wouldn’t be very Christian of me).

+And 98.7% of Christians think everyone needs to hear our opinion.
 There’s just not much that’s worse than a Christian who thinks he should have a platform.
 I’m aware that I fall into that category on some level just by writing this.
-Some level, I’m certain, Dante described somewhere: Decently educated religious folks who see themselves as ordained to spread the true truth.
-Whenever I get like that—and it’s way too often to admit—I like for God to remind me about Jesus.
+Some level, I’m certain, Dante described somewhere: Decently educated religious folks who see themselves as ordained to spread the REAL truth.

 I’m tired of being right all the time.
 I’m sick of trying to fix you.
-So, I’m going to move toward the way of Jesus.
+So, I’m going to try and move toward the way of Jesus.
 Trust me, it’s not going to be pretty.
 I’m not going to be a shining example, and it will probably take the rest of my natural life to even get a decent start.
 But I’m sick of pretending I’m your mother.
-I’m not too happy that you believe you’re mine either, but I can’t do anything about that… except love you anyway.
+Honestly, I’m not too happy you believe you’re mine either, but I can’t do anything about that… except love you anyway.